 Eun smirked.
-“Here’s the breakdown, cunt-booger: you have a couple months until your ascendance.
-Senior prom, right?
-Until then, you’re going to train up your goon squad and keep me and my friends from causing too much trouble.
-Meaning you’re going to invest your energy into Blake and his dumbasses, but the question is: how much?
+“Here’s the breakdown, cunt-booger: until your ascendance, you’re going to invest energy into Blake and his dumbasses, but the question is: how much?
 Right now you’re vulnerable to other entities.”
-(Eun wasn’t sure, but her suspicions were confirmed a moment later, when a tiny little tic sprang into existence under Dee’s right eye) “So you’re gonna have to keep some of your energy all to yourself, just for security.
-You also know that me and the others will be poking around, trying to discover a weakness and how to exploit it.
-You’ll direct some resources toward gathering intelligence, but not too much—your ascendance takes priority, and if you start spending your energy willy nilly, you’re going to slow everything down by spreading yourself thin across multiple battlefronts.
-You’d slow yourself down by years…decades, maybe?”
+(Eun wasn’t sure, but her suspicions were confirmed a moment later, when a little tic materialized under Dee’s right eye) “So you’re gonna keep some energy all to yourself, just for security.
+You’ll direct some resources toward gathering intelligence, but not too much—your ascendance takes priority.
+If you start spending energy willy nilly, you’re going to slow yourself down by years…decades, maybe?”

 Dee’s expression turned stony and cold.

-Eun’s voice grew surer.
+Eun’s voice grew surer by the second.
 “Eons, I think.
 Something like you deals in eons.
 So right now, you have to play by our rules.
 Limited resources, limited time, and a lot of uncertainty.
 You don’t like that, do you?
-You’re used to a .99 batting average.
-You keep a good poker face, but you’re nervous as hell, aren’t you?”
+You’re used to a .99 batting average.”

-By the looming silence and her hateful death-stare, it was clear that Eun had struck a chord.
+By the looming silence and Dee’s death-stare, it was clear that Eun had struck a chord.

-So Eun kept going.
-“But me, Peter, and even Kora have experience with this.
-We’re intimately familiar with scarcity and surplus, with chance and fortune.
-Not you, though…you’re accustomed to constant gluttony, constant power.
-People think they want to be something like you, but they don’t—not really.
-I think deep down, you don’t want to be you.
-I think once you’re finished with this predictable, world-devouring bullshit, you’ll become something entirely different.
-Something like me or Peter, or Kora, maybe.
+So she kept going.
+“You’re accustomed to constant gluttony, constant power.
+People think they want to be you, but they don’t—not really.
+I think that deep down, you don’t want to be you.
+I think once you’re finished with this world-devouring bullshit, you’ll become something else entirely.
+Something like me or Peter or Kora, maybe.
 Maybe even something like Atriy—”

 Dee’s face quivered with rage.
 “Don’t say his fucking NAME!”

-Eun hadn’t been planning to; she’d only wanted to get a rise out of Dee.
+Eun wasn’t going to; she only wanted to get a rise out of Dee.
 “Okay, okay,” she said in a soothing tone.
 “My mistake—just a slip of the tongue.”

-Dee studied her with beady intensity—was this bitch for real?
-Dee had ripped through reality after reality, dismantling countless minds and sucking them into her ravenous essence…but there had been those few times.
-Those few times when a fleshling upstart had managed to thwart her, and trap her in a hellish purgatory…it had only happened a few times, but still…
+The Pain Lord scrutinized her with beady intensity—was this bitch for real?
+Dee had ripped through reality after reality, dismantling countless minds and sucking them into her ravenous essence…but there had been those few occasions.
+Those few occasions when a fleshling upstart had managed to thwart her.
+It had only happened a handful of times, but still…

-Was it going to happen again?
-Was Eun Yin going to fool her somehow?
-Was she going to be the next one who—
+Was Eun going to be the next one who—

-“But you’re stuck in a losing game.
-Poor, deluded Dee.”
-Eun shook her head in seeming regret.
+“But you’re stuck in a losing game, Dee.”
+Eun shook her head.
 “Stuck in the same, endless maze.”

 “I could say the same for you.”